sean-halpin/gstreamer-docs-wiki/README.md

 #### Plugins - Good, Bad, Ugly ?

 - Base
-	- A well-groomed and well-maintained
+	- A well-groomed and well-maintained collection of plugins & elements

 Plugins are divided into 3 seperate groups which reflect their quality in terms of code, license, documentation & testing.